natansr/and_llm_test/README.md

 `analysis/report.md`

-The file `analysis/koichi_furukawa_llm_analysis.xls` was generated to facilitate a more granular comparison.
+The files `analysis/koichi_furukawa_llm_analysis.xls` and `analysis/koichi_furukawa_llm_analysis.md` facilitates a more granular comparison.
 It summarizes, for each publication, the ground-truth label alongside the cluster predictions made by each LLM.

 ---